 Sally: Yes.
 The owls tell us a lot about Alicia.
 They are also my favourite birds.
 If Alicia can’t live happily after, she wants everyone else to.
 It was great to slip into her mind, figure her out.
 She can’t handle life on life’s terms, that’s for sure.
 What else is she capable of?
 Who knows …

 Intrigued?
-Read Sally’s story in Issue 10, available now.
+Read Sally’s story in Issue 10.